Vittorio-Fino/Email_webapp/README.md

 ## Notes

-- Passwords are stored in plaintext in SQLite — this project is intended for educational purposes only and should not be deployed in production.
+- Passwords are stored in plaintext in SQLite — this project is intended for educational purposes only.
 - Gmail requires an [App Password](https://support.google.com/accounts/answer/185833) rather than your regular account password.